webreactor/rmq-dump/Readme.md

 `-a or --alter` - a middleware that replaces vhost or/and queue value in a message.
 Can be used at dump or load process.

+Copy all messages from one queue1 to queue2 qithout storing them:

+`rmq-dumper -u user -p pass -v /app/live:queue1 dump | ./rmq-dumper -u user -p pass -a :queue2 load`

+Copy all messages from one vhost1 to vhost2 qithout storing them.
+Note: all queues have exists at vhost2:

+`rmq-dumper -u user -p pass -v /vhost1 dump | ./rmq-dumper -u user -p pass -a /vhost2 load`

 List all what you have in RMQ:

 `rmq-dump -H host -u user -p password list`